sandialabs/DGTile/doc/theory/trees.rst

 For the purpose of information locality in a distributed memory context, it is useful to order the leaves using a space filling curve.
-That is to say, we would each MPI rank to contain data associated with leaves that are relatively close to one another in a spatial sense.
+That is to say, we would like each MPI rank to contain data associated with leaves that are relatively close to one another in a spatial sense.
 This is known to reduce the wall-time associated with the transfer of data from adjacent leaves in an MPI context.
 Presently, we consider a